What Is F-Gas And What Are My Responsibilities In Relation To It?

 • Safely recover f-gases into a reclaimed bottle and dispose of them via an approved gas handling merchant for safe reclamation or destruction.

-The Salix Online Management Portal is the best way to keep your f-gas records up to date.
+The Salix Mechanical Ltd Online Management Portal is the best way to keep your f-gas records up to date.
 Allow us to keep your records tidy and up to date, keeping you compliant and safe.

 REFCOM is the administering body within the United Kingdom and all companies offering installation, repair and maintenance work on HVAC systems must be registered with them.
-Salix is a registered REFCOM member and has been since this was a requirement in 2009.
+Salix Mechanical Ltd is a registered REFCOM member and has been since this was a requirement in 2009.
 In addition to being a member of REFCOM, our engineers are trained to the latest standards.

 How Do I Ensure F-Gas Compliance In My Building?

-By signing up for an AirCare Salix maintenance agreement, you are automatically ensuring compliance with the various f-gas requirements.
+By signing up for an AirCare Salix Mechanical Ltd maintenance agreement, you are automatically ensuring compliance with the various f-gas requirements.
 We will ensure that your records are kept up to date and that the required checks are carried out according to the refrigerant capacity in your system.

 F-gas checks are one of many reasons why it is important to have a routine maintenance agreement in place but by no means the only reason.
 A well-maintained HVAC system will run more efficiently, cost less to run and work more effectively.

-If you have any questions or concerns surrounding F-gas, please contact Salix and we will be happy to arrange a free, no-obligation survey of your premises.
+If you have any questions or concerns surrounding F-gas, please contact Salix Mechanical Ltd and we will be happy to arrange a free, no-obligation survey of your premises.
 Have complete peace of mind that your systems are safe and you are legally compliant.

 Posted in